Parameter Identifiability of Linear-Compartmental Mammillary Models: Discussion

 \subsection{Acknowledgements}

 This research was initiated by Katherine Clemens, Jonathan Martinez, and Michaela Thompson at the 2023 REU in the Department of Mathematics at Texas A\&M University, in which Anne Shiu and Benjamin Warren were research mentors.
 The REU was supported by the NSF (DMS-2150094); and AS and BW were partially supported by the NSF (DMS-1752672).
 The authors thank Cashous Bortner and Alejandro F. Villaverde for helpful feedback on an earlier version of this work.
+The authors also acknowledge an anonymous reviewer whose insightful comments improved this work.